Learn how to look at the Sun safely, whether it’s during a solar eclipse or on an ordinary sunny day.

 - High-End Solar Filters for Telescopes

 There are numerous ways you can observe the beauty of the Sun with complete confidence that nothing bad will happen to your eyes.
-If you’re observing the Sun without any optical aid, all you really need are low-cost solar observing glasses from companies such as Rainbow Symphony or our online store.
+If you’re observing the Sun without any optical aid, all you really need are low-cost solar observing glasses.
+Such eclipse glasses are available from companies such as Rainbow Symphony.

-Alternatively, you can go to a welding-supply store and buy a piece of #14 arcwelder’s glass (as in the image at right), which reduces sunlight enough for safe direct naked-eye viewing.
+Alternatively, you can go to a welding-supply store and buy a piece of #14 arcwelder’s glass (as in the image above), which reduces sunlight enough for safe direct naked-eye viewing.

-The simplest safe method of how to look at the sun is to watch the Sun's image projected onto a piece of paper.
+The simplest safe method for viewing the Sun is to project the Sun's image onto a piece of paper.
 Poke a small hole in an index card with a pencil point, face it toward the Sun, and hold a second card three or four feet behind it in its shadow.
 The hole will project a small image of the Sun's disk onto the lower card.
-This technique is especially useful during solar eclipses: the projected image will show all the phases of the eclipse, just as the real Sun does.
-Experiment with different size holes.
-A large hole makes the image bright but fuzzy; a small hole makes it dim but sharp.
+The projected image will show all the phases of a solar eclipse, just as the real Sun does.
+Experiment with different size holes: A large hole makes the image bright but fuzzy; a small hole makes it dim but sharp.

-For a better view, you can reduce the amount of daylight shining on the viewing card by enclosing it in a long box (as shown at right).
-This lets you use a small pinhole giving a sharp image.
+For a better view, you can reduce the amount of daylight shining on the viewing card or paper by enclosing the image in a box, such as a cereal or shoe box.
+This method lets you use a small pinhole, giving a sharp image.

 Here's a much better way to do pinhole projection in order to look at the sun.
 Find a room with a Sun-facing window, turn out any lights, and pull the shades.
 Arrange for sunlight to enter through a small hole punched in a card near the top of the window.
 Set up a white piece of paper across the room to catch the Sun's image.
 Again, experiment with different size holes to get the best, sharpest view.
 (Of course, don't look through the hole directly at the Sun!
 Look only at the spot of light that falls on the paper.)